Office for Science and Technology

 OST: Who we are

-The Office of Science and Technology, a team of 33 faculty members, senior researchers and staff, located in the Embassy (Washington DC) and 6 consular offices (Atlanta-Boston-Chicago-Houston-Los Angeles-San Francisco) is dedicated to bilateral FR-US collaborations in Science and Technology.
+The Office for Science and Technology, a team of 33 faculty members, senior researchers and staff, located in the Embassy (Washington DC) and 6 consular offices (Atlanta-Boston-Chicago-Houston-Los Angeles-San Francisco) is dedicated to bilateral FR-US collaborations in Science and Technology.

 The OST is tasked with: